MANAGING Accounts receivable

 How can you improve your accounts receivable management?

-To improve accounts receivable management, it is essential to implement a rigorous credit process, optimize invoicing processes and regularly monitor payment deadlines.
+To improve accounts receivable management, it is essential to implement a rigorous credit process, optimize invoicing processes and regularly monitor payment lead times.
 Automation is also an essential pillar of this improvement.
-The adoption of a solution such as CashOnTime, which benefits from artificial intelligence, offers the possibility of automating a multitude of processes, resulting in significant time savings and increased efficiency in debt collection.
+The adoption of a solution such as CashOnTime, which benefits from artificial intelligence, offers the possibility of automating a multitude of processes, resulting in significant time savings and increased efficiency in collections.

-Is it possible to automate the entire accounts receivable management process?
+Can the entire accounts receivable management process be automated?

 Absolutely, and you're in full control.
 Our automation solution stands out for its flexibility.
-Our customized approach lets you choose the specific elements you want to automate in your Order-to-Cash process, whether it's managing customer credit and risk, accounting lettering, disputes and deductions, or debt collection.
+Our customized approach lets you choose the specific elements you want to automate in your Order-to-Cash process, whether it is managing customer credit and risk, accounting matching, disputes and deductions, or collections.

-How much does accounts receivable automation software (lettering and/or collection) cost?
+How much does accounts receivable automation software (matching and/or collections) cost?

 With CashOnTime, the main objective is to meet your functional requirements.
-The annual subscription will be calculated according to several criteria: the functional coverage of your project, the features activated and the number of accesses required.
-In all cases, we'll help you choose the best solution at the right price.
+The annual subscription will be calculated according to several criteria: the functional coverage of your project, the features enabled, and the number of accesses required.
+In all cases, we will help you choose the best solution at the right price.